Design, Nottingham Trent University

 Thesis title:

 This PhD assesses the changing forms of feminine modernity through the visual representation of the cycling woman (1880-1939) in British visual and material culture.
-Consulting local, Midlands-based and national archives this study critiques and maps the changing attitudes towards women’s cycling and fluctuating discourse on issues of feminine strength, speed, beauty and mobility.
+Consulting local, Midlands-based and national archives this study critiques and maps the changing attitudes towards women’s cycling and definitions of femininity and modernity.

 'The History of Women Cyclists: An Uphill Climb to Equality' (2025), The Conversation.
 Available at: https://theconversation.com/the-history-of-women-cyclists-an-uphill-climb-to-equality-244984